IBM/prompt-declaration-language/docs/contrib.md

 ## Suggesting a change

 To suggest a change to this repository, [submit a pull request](https://github.com/IBM/prompt-declaration-language/pulls) with the complete set of changes that you want to suggest.
-Before creating a PR, make sure that your changes pass all of the tests.
+Before creating a PR, make sure that your changes pass all of the tests and add tests for new features.

 The test suite can be executed with the following command in the top-level folder:
 ```